kenmcmil/dslabs/labs/lab1-sharedobject/README.md

 The implementation of `KVStore` isn't on github because it is a solution to a lab assignment in the original version of DSLabs, but you're getting it for free!

+The sytax of key/value store commands for the `--debug` visualization option is as follows:

+    Get("k") is written GET:k
+    Put("k","v") is written PUT:k:v
+    Append("k","v") is written APPEND:k:v

 ## Part 1

 In part 1, we will use a strategy called "chain replication" to